Canggu is Bali’s cool hipster paradise and gorgeous foodie heaven, where lush green rice paddies meet epic street murals.

 When looking for where to eat in Canggu you’re stuck for choice here – with all that glorious food everywhere, it’s what makes Canggu one of the best places to stay in Bali.
 Pantai Batu Bolong street is lined with some of the best cafes and restaurants on the island.
 You can read more about the best cafes in Canggu here.

 Be sure to try one of the superb Buddha bowl options at Milk & Madu.

 Budget Tip: if you want to eat like a local and try more authentic Balinese / Indonesian food, there are plenty of warungs you can visit, and not only do they serve delicious and generous servings, they are extremely cheap!

 As a tourist I recommend eating like a local at least once, as the Balinese families that run the warungs would appreciate your money far more than the Western expats who set up the hipster restaurants.

-Check out the map (left), of the top 10 Canggu restaurants and bars, based on quality of food and service, decor, and pricing (from cheap to mid-range):
+Check out the map (left), of the top 10 best restaurants and bars in Canggu, based on quality of food and service, decor, and pricing (from cheap to mid-range):

 - Milk & Madu

 - Cafe Organic